orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 int sample = AOSUtils::SampleDiscrete(weights);
 ```
 The variable `sample` receives a sampled index integer where the weight for each index is described by `weights`.
 The `initial_belief:` code can be described in multiple lines to define temporal variables.
-The initial value of state variables is set by their definition.
+The initial value of state variables is set by their definition and .
 e.g.,
 ```
 initial_belief: